What is El Niño?

 Impact on New Zealand

-Because each El Niño is different, it's hard to predict its impact on our climate.
-The effects of El Niño vary depending on the time of year and part of the country.
+The effects of El Niño vary, depending on its strength, the time of year, and part of the country you live in.

 Winter